tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Refunds.md

 Unlike the `VOID` method, this method requires an approval.
 The refund procedure is explained below:

-1. When a refund is requested by your customer, you need to request it using the PayU module or the API or SDK integration.
+1. When a refund is requested by your customer, you need to request it using the [PayU module]({{< ref "Refunds-MP.md">}}) or our integrations.
 The request requires the _Order Id_, and a refund reason.

 2. Once you send the request, PayU reviews the request and approves or rejects it in one to three business days.